Unic-X/Anilist-Post-Ext/README.md

 ## About

 Extension provides a way to add the currently watching anime directly to the Anilist
-- Requires the user to provide the Oauth token
+- Requires the user to login and proceed
 > The process of manually providing the token to authenticate has been shortened to Implicit Grant